-9.50 Snooker and began to taken aim.
-11.30 Film: The Wooden Horse Leede pack.
+9.10 Grand Prix And Leeds are the grand pricks 9.50 Snooker ... and began to taken aim ...

-5.00 Father Dowling Investigates.
-"Father Dowling and Sister Sieve are impeed between bullets and ballots in a battle..." any one TV Magazine - what alliteration!
-See how 'bullets' and 'battle' as exquisitely juxturposed across the pivonal 'ballots'.
-To like that Job!
-5.50 Calendar shows that you could find yourself vitting alone if you turn up at the locative theater tomorrow.
-6.20 News, Weather 6.30 Through the Keyhule 7.00 Surprise Surprise.
-We're not washing 5.018.
-8.00 Catherine Cookson's The Cinder Path 9.00 The Knock "And the BAFTA Award for most boring Principing Championships 16.30 News, Weather 16.45 TV Violence - Will it Change Your Life?
-I used to be like his.
-Then I wind TV Violence.
+11.30 Film: The Wooden Horse Leeds' pack 7.00 The Money Programme should interest both clubs 8.20 The Great Escapers Wigan win the championship again dark and gloomy depression complaining 5.00 Father Dowling Investigates "Father Dowling and Sister Steve are trapped between bullets and ballots in a battle ... " says one TV Magazine - what alliteration!
+See how "bullets" and "battle" are overwhelming defeat has sent the Editor of this newspaper into exquisitely juxtaposed across the pivotal "ballots".
+I'd like that job!
+5.50 Calendar shows that you could find yourself sitting alone if you turn up at the lecture theatre tomorrow 6.20 News; Weather 6.30 Through the Keyhole 7.00 Surprise Surprise We're not watching Cilla 8.00 Catherine Cookson's The Cinder Path 9.00 The Knock "And the BAFTA Award for most boring programme title goes to ... ' 10.00 Spitting Image "Hello, welcome to the inaugral Phantom

+Phlegming Championships ... " 10.30 News; Weather 10.45 TV Violence - Will it Change Your Life?
+1 used to be like this.
+Then I tried TV Violence.
 Look at me today!
-12.00 MacGyer: Alternatively known as The American Play by 12.55 Quiz Night 1.25 The Beat CH 4
+12.00 MacGyver Alternatively known as The American Play by superstitious thespians 1.25 The Beat

-5.10 Bite the Bullot: Fifteen to One Special Bite the what?
-6.00 Harry Enfield's Guide to Opera "Nessus Dorma, Ness loados inoncy; 6.30 The Cosby Show.
-7.00 Bite the Ballot: Greenpeace - End of an Etn.
-Oh.
-I see!
-8.30 Bite the Ballot: Opinions Okay, I heard you.
-8.30 Bite the Ballot: The Charter 88 Bad Government Awards Shurup!
-9.36 Bite the Ballot: A Maybe Day in Kazakhstun [7] bite your hallot in a trainule!
-10.00 Once Upon a Time in America, we had a dream 12.20 Une Femme est une Femme.
-Send in your translations on the back of an old crumpled postcord at because.
-I am severely inguestically challenged and b) the knowledge that seme-body somewhere reads this before it disappears down the toiler would go a little way to refereing my existential anget and restoring my faith in this wide old universe.

-Previewed by David Smith
+5.10 Bite the Ballot: Fifteen to One Special Bite the what?
+6.00 Harry Enfield's Guide to Opera "Nessun Dorma, Ness loadsa money!"
+6.30 The Cosby Show

+7.00 Bite the Ballot: Greenpeace - End of an Era?
+Oh I see!
+8.00 Bite the Ballot: Opinions Okay, I heard you 8.30 Bite the Ballot: The Charter 88 Bad Government Awards Shut up!

+9.30 Bite the Ballot: A Maybe Day in Kazakhstan 111 bite your ballot in a minute!

+10.00 Once Upon a Time in America we had a dream 12.20 Une Femme est une Femme Send in your translations on the back of an old crumpled postcard a) because I am severely linguistically challenged and b) the knowledge that somebody somewhere reads this before it disappears down the toilet would go a little way to relieving my existential angst and restoring my faith in this wide old universe Previewed by David Smith